-CKN is located adjacent to the northeast boundary of the Gibraltar copper-molybdenum mine currently operated by Taseko Mines Ltd., and is accessible by road from Williams Lake.
-Access is possible year-round with the optimum time for field work from early spring to late fall.
+CKN is located adjacent to the northeast boundary of the Gibraltar copper-molybdenum mine currently operated by Taseko Mines Ltd. and is accessible by road from Williams Lake.

 The Company completed a ground geological and geochemical study on the CKN property in the fall of 2017 to establish potential drill targets.

-Subsequent to October 31, 2017, the Company informed the vendor that it would not be proceeding with the option agreement on the CKN Project, subsequently terminating the agreement on December 23, 2017.
+The Company terminated the option agreement on the CKN property on December 23, 2017.
 The Company recorded a write-off of exploration and evaluation assets of \$36,901 effective October 31, 2017.